 Glaucoma: Disopyramide may cause an increase in the pressure inside the eye and should not be used by people with glaucoma.
 If you have a family history of glaucoma, your doctor will monitor you closely while taking this medication.

-Heart failure: Disopryamide can cause or worsen heart failure and should not be used by people with severe or untreated heart failure.
+Heart failure: Disopyramide can cause or worsen heart failure because it can reduce the strength of the heart muscle’s contraction.
+It should not be used by people with severe or untreated heart failure.
 If you have heart failure and are taking this medication, your doctor will monitor you closely during treatment.
 If you notice shortness of breath; weight gain; or swelling in the hands, feet, or lower legs while taking disopyramide, contact your doctor immediately.

 Low blood pressure: This medication may cause low blood pressure.
 If you experience dizziness, lightheadedness, or fainting while taking this medication, contact your doctor immediately.

 Low blood sugar: Disopyramide can cause low blood sugar, especially for people with certain medical conditions (e.g., heart failure, treated diabetes, chronic malnutrition, liver disease, kidney disease) or who are taking certain medications (e.g., atenolol, propranolol, metoprolol).
 If you are at risk of experiencing low blood sugar while taking this medication, your doctor will monitor your blood sugar closely during treatment.

 Myasthenia gravis: Myasthenia gravis is a condition that causes specific muscle weakness.
 Disopyramide may make the symptoms of myasthenia gravis worse.
 If you have myasthenia gravis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.